mesosphere/marathon/docs/articles/deployments.md

     ]
 }
 ```
-This is due to already existing (stuck) deployment that affects our service definition.
+This happened because already existing (stuck) deployment affects our service definition.
 In general, Marathon will only allow one deployment at a time affecting any service definition (or service definition group).
-Let's try to submit our corrected definition again, however, this time using `?force=true` parameter (`POST /v2/apps?force=true`).
-This time, the result is `HTTP 200(ok)` and we receive a new deployment Id back.
+Let's try to submit the corrected service definition again, however, this time using `?force=true` parameter (`POST /v2/apps?force=true`).
+Now, the result is `HTTP 200(ok)` and we receive a new deployment Id back.
 Under the hood, Marathon will cancel the previous deployment and start the new one.
-The new deployment will reconcile existing tasks (if any), check their service definition version, kill old ones if necessary and start new tasks.
+The new deployment will reconcile existing tasks (if any), check their service definition version, kill old tasks if necessary and start new tasks.

 **Known caveats:** Due to its "destructive potential" usage of forced deployments is discouraged.
 A forced deployment will cancel any existing conflicting deployments (there might be more than one, see [group deployments](deployments.md#group-deployments)) potentially killing more tasks than the user intended.

 ## Stopping a deployment
-In some rare cases a deployment might be stuck and canceling it is not an option (maybe because some tasks were already partially started and the user doesn't want to kill them).
-In this case, a deployment might be stopped.
+In some rare cases a deployment might be stuck and canceling it is not an option (for example because some tasks were already partially started and the user doesn't want to kill them).
+In this case, the deployment might be stopped.
 Stopping a deployment (as opposed to canceling a deployment) **will not return Marathon to the previous state**.
 Whichever tasks were already started will continue to run, the rest will not be launched.
 This operation will leave the service in an inconsistent state e.g. only 3/5 running tasks or 3 tasks running with the newest service definition version and 2 with the old one. **Stopping deployments should be a measure of last resort.
 Its usage is strongly discouraged**.

 # Group deployments
-Let's assume that we have already deployed databases in our cluster and now it's time to deploy the services:
+Let's assume that we already deployed the databases in our cluster and now it's time to deploy the services:
 ```
 /database
     /mysql